maryamhastam/non-linear-control/README.md

 # non-linear-control
 Designing a Sliding Mode Controller (SMC) for Equations of Motion of a Spacecraft Around an Asteroid (and it also has an adaptive controller as well :-))
+In this project, an SMC was designed and implemented to stabilize a spacecraft model derived from equations of motion under dynamic disturbances.
+The control system was enhanced by incorporating an adaptive mechanism to dynamically adjust key control parameters, reducing chattering, and improving robustness.
+Using MATLAB Simulink, the equations of motion were simulated, and the SMC was applied with adaptive gains to counteract the effects of gravitational variations and external torques.